OiNK! #3: ACE SPACE iSSUE

 It’s not often you’ll see a Royal fart joke.
 Again, Ian Jackson‘s artwork is the star here and he really does epitomise everything OiNK was about.
 I’d call it a breath of fresh air but that might not be the best phrase to use given the subject of Mark Rodgers‘ script.
 Mary’s face in the final panel brings out a childish grin on my own face every time I see it.

 It’s time to meet another regular star of the comic.
-Weedy Willy was introduced in the preview issue as “So Pathetic It’s Embarrassing”.
+Weedy Willy was introduced in the Preview Issue as “So Pathetic It’s Embarrassing”.
 Cowardly, insanely weak and lacking any kind of social skills, Willy’s continued optimism led to us cheering him on through mishap after mishap.
 Most of these would involve his unrequited love of local girl Mandy, who’d often fall foul of his misplaced affections.

 While Willy’s weediness (expertly rendered by Mike Green) was the subject of the humour, he was never portrayed as a victim.
 Yes, we could laugh at his inability to lift the lightest of objects or his fears of the cutest, cuddliest babies, but whenever the strip put him up against a bully he’d always come out on top, even if it was inadvertently.
 He even started to date Mandy later in the run.
 His positivity was infectious and the moral was clear, albeit delivered in an original OiNK fashion.